tmrob2/motap-hdd/README.md

 To install Rust follow the instructions and pre-requisites at goto https://www.rust-lang.org/learn/get-started.
 Usually this is as simple as running the listed command in your terminal.

+#### Gurobi
+Certain calculations for computing vectors to approximate a Pareto curve rely on a good linear programming software.
+Gurobi is used as the LP solver in this package.
+Gurobi is a subscription based software but can also be used under an academic license.

+Download an install Gurobi Optimizer at https://www.gurobi.com/downloads/.
+Once installed the Rust Gurobi wrapper crate of this project will automatically bind to this.

 ### Installation

 Installation of the MOTAP tool itself is simple.
 Once this repository is cloned you can run